 You can encrypt the personal data of any given prospect manually.
 Just go to ‘Prospects’, click on ‘Actions’, and you can apply GDPR encryption to any contact on your list you like.

-The GDPR-encrypted prospects will not only be marked as ‘blacklist,’ but their personal data will be erased from the Woodpecker database.
+The GDPR-encrypted prospects will not only be marked as ‘opt-out,’ but their personal data will be erased from the Woodpecker database.
 This way, you won’t contact them by mistake and you won’t be able to access the data – hence, you’ll stop processing it.

 This function will allow you to encrypt the data of the EU prospects who have not replied for more than 30 days.
-Check out Woodpecker’s help section for a detailed instruction on how to use it.
+Check out Woodpecker’s help section for detailed instruction on how to use it.